sagarhattalge/reliablestore/terms/index.md

 ---
 layout: default
-title: "Terms & Conditions"
+title: "Terms and Conditions"
 permalink: /terms/
 ---

 <div class="page-container">

-# Terms & Conditions

-Terms and Conditions
+# Terms and Conditions

-Last updated: March 13, 2021
+*Last updated: March 13, 2021*

 Please read these Terms of Use (“Terms”, “Terms of Use”) carefully before using the http://oldreliablestore.local website (the “Service”) operated by Reliable Store (“us”, “we”, or “our”).